 Even if you feel fine, you should still see your health care provider for regular checkups.
 These visits can help you avoid problems in the future.
 For example, the only way to find out if you have high blood pressure

 is to have it checked regularly.
 High blood sugar and high cholesterol

 levels also may not have any symptoms in the early stages.
 A simple blood test can check for these conditions.

 There are specific times when you should see your provider.
 Below are screening guidelines for women ages 40 - 64.

 BLOOD PRESSURE SCREENING

 - Have your blood pressure checked every 2 years.
-If the top number (systolic number) is between 120 - 139, or the bottom number (diastolic number) is between 80 - 89 mm Hg, you should have it checked every year.
+If the top number (systolic number) is between 120 - 139 or the bottom number (diastolic number) is between 80 - 89 mm Hg or higher, have it checked every year.

 - Watch for blood pressure screenings in your area.
 Ask your provider if you can stop in to have your blood pressure checked.
 Or check your blood pressure using the automated machines at local grocery stores and pharmacies.

 - If the top number is greater than 140, or the bottom number is greater than 90, schedule an appointment with your provider.